 Many universities now have accelerators, incubators and other programmes to encourage and support tech startups — and Ana Bakshi, director of Oxford’s entrepreneur centre Oxford Foundry, recently called for more to jump on the bandwagon to stimulate the UK’s economic recovery.

-That’s something Creator Fund, Europe’s first VC to solely focus on backing university entrepreneurs, can get behind.
+That’s something Creator Fund, Europe’s first VC to use student investors, can get behind.

 Today it releases its first ‘State of Student Startups’ report, which takes a closer look at just what student founders in the UK are getting up to.